Can You Put a Tiny House in Your Backyard in California?

 Alternative Placement Options for Tiny Houses in California

-• Cohousing and intentional communities sometimes incorporate tiny houses into their development plans.
+• Cohousing and intentional communities incorporate tiny houses into collaborative models, emphasizing sustainability and shared resources in eco-villages.

 Cost Considerations for Backyard Tiny Houses